mintChocolate717/projects/README.md

 Welcome!
 Recruiters, Hiring Managers, and Viewers.
 This is Jiwoong "Alex" Choi's professional portfolio.
 Feel free to look around and read through my codes, configuration files, and packages.<br>

-Please feel free to reach out for any questions!<br>
+Please feel free to reach out for any questions. <br>

 ## About Me
 I am currently a 3rd-year college student attending the University of Texas at Austin - Cockrell School of Engineering. <br>